jialiangz3962/sep10-freedom-project/blog/entry01.md

 My backup options if I did not choose medicinal chemistry is photography or fashion because I find dressing in certain styles amazing and cool.

+## Sources
+This is the website that involved me researching [chemistry](https://www.sciencedirect.com/topics/social-sciences/chemical-technology).
+The website is about different types of research in chemistry, and has useful information containing drug research aswell, which is what my topic is.

+The other

 [Next](entry02.md)

 [Home](../README.md)